A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### A8.
 Mammy's Room (XP 130, severe threat)

   - **Creatures:**
-    - Benk, Hadge, and Kunkel [Ogrekin Zombie Brutes](https://2e.aonprd.com/Monsters.aspx?ID=425)
+    - Benk, Hadge, and (at level 8) Kunkel [Ogrekin Zombie Brutes](https://2e.aonprd.com/Monsters.aspx?ID=425)
     - [Mammy Graul PDF](./Statblocks/MammyGraul.pdf)

     ![Mammy Graul PNG](./Statblocks/MammyGraul.png)

   - **Encounter Notes:**
-    - Consider applying the weak template to Mammy if this encounter will be too strong for your PCs
+    - Strongly consider applying the weak template to Mammy if this encounter will be too strong for your PCs
     - Party Level 7: Mammy is a severe level threat by herself and the zombies should be level 2 distractions as above
-    - Party level 8: Raise the zombies to level 4 using the [double Elite template](http://2e.aonprd.com/Rules.aspx?ID=790)
+    - Party level 8: Add [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) to the Zombies.

   - **Loot:**
     - Lesser Healing Potion [C3]